 A big wedding ceremony with all the bells and whistles is a dream for many – but for others, not so much.
+A large ceremony adds more pressure and stress to an intimate occasion.
+Keeping your wedding day to just you and your partner makes it more enjoyable and memorable than a big gathering.
 If you’re more interested in getting married without having a big wedding, you might consider a wedding without a ceremony at all.
 It certainly saves you both a significant amount of time, stress, and money!
 Not sure where to begin?
-Here’s how to get married in Massachusetts without a ceremony.
+Learn below how to get married in Massachusetts without a ceremony.

 Do I Need to Have a Ceremony?

 If you’re getting married in Massachusetts, you might be wondering if you have to have a big ceremony to be considered legally married.
 After all, isn’t that when the marriage actually takes place?
 Well, yes and no. While you do need someone to perform the marriage, you don’t have to have a big ceremony at a church or with a religious officiant.
+There are ways to get married with just you and your partner that make it simple to say “I do” and enjoy the day just the two of you.
 Here’s how to do it.

 How to Get Married Without a Ceremony

 While the “I do”s are often seen as the most essential part of getting married, the license is what you need to focus on.
 After that, getting married quickly and privately is easy.
-Here are the steps.
+Here are the four simple steps to guide you through getting married without a ceremony.

 Apply for Your License